Good Time (film): Casting

+Filming

 Principal photography for the film took place in New York City in February and March 2016.
+One scene is shot in the New World Mall, in Flushing, where they had permission to shoot, but they showed up without warning and shot with mostly hidden cameras.

+The final scene was shot with the Epic Players, a nonprofit theatre company that seeks to shine a light on neuro-diverse talent.
+The directors decided not to disclose that Benny, playing Nick, was an actor, "for the fear that it would be too distracting, " so he stayed in character the whole day, for 17 hours.

+During filming, Josh was arrested.
+He said, "[It is a] long, stupid story where the cops thought I was dealing drugs out of a super-shady car (the car was shady as fuck).…It resulted in me getting sick in a cold cell and shooting on little sleep the next day."

 Music

 Oneohtrix Point Never provided the film's score, which won the Soundtrack Award at the 2017 Cannes Film Festival.
 His work for the film included a collaboration with singer Iggy Pop, "The Pure and the Damned", which was used in a trailer and played over the film's end credits.
 The score was released as Oneohtrix Point Never's eighth studio album in August 2017.

-The Safdie brothers directed a music video for "The Pure and the Damned", which featured Robert Pattinson and Benny Safdie reprising their roles as Connie and Nick, respectively, as well as a CGI stand-in for Iggy Pop.
+The Safdie brothers directed a music video for "The Pure and the Damned", which featured Pattinson and Benny Safdie reprising their roles as Connie and Nick, respectively, as well as a CGI stand-in for Iggy Pop.

 Release

 In October 2016, A24 acquired the film's distribution rights.
 It was selected to compete for the Palme d'Or in the main competition section of the 2017 Cannes Film Festival.
-The film began a limited theatrical release in the U.S. on August 11, 2017, and expanded wide two weeks later.
+The film began a limited theatrical release in the U.S. on August 11, 2017, and expanded wide on August 25, 2017.